pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (javaScript).md

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using\_promises
 - https://www.geeksforgeeks.org/javascript-promises/

-## fetch
+## Fetch API
-The JavaScript **fetch** method is used to make a request to server (maybe through an API) using a URL for a particular webpage or endpoint in the server, and load the information to or from the webpage or endpoint.
+The JavaScript fetch API, which is called using the **fetch** method, is used to make a request to any resource, using a URL (for a particular webpage in a website or endpoint in a server), and load the information to or from the webpage or endpoint.
 The request can be made for any APIs that return data in the format JSON or XML.
+Note that fetch also provides a single logical place to define other HTTP-related concepts such as CORS and extensions to HTTP.
 <br><br>
 The syntax for **fetch** is as follows:
 `fetch(url, options)`